 Dogs who patrol all day often need fewer visual responsibilities.
 Use window film, curtains, baby gates, or furniture changes to remove the lookout station during busy hours.
 Add predictable enrichment before known barking windows, such as delivery times or evening hallway traffic.

 When your dog notices a sound and looks at you, reward that check-in.
-You are replacing "handle the environment alone" with "notice, report, and disengage."
+The new pattern is notice, report, and disengage.

 Use technology carefully

 A camera can help you find patterns when barking happens in another room or while you are away.
-You may see your dog orient to the same wall, window, vent, or hallway before each bark.
-You may also notice that barking follows a delivery, neighbor movement, or outdoor animal route.
+You might see your dog orient to the same wall, window, vent, or hallway before each bark.
+You might also notice that barking follows a delivery, neighbor movement, or outdoor animal route.

 Do not use the camera to scold through a speaker.
 A disembodied voice can confuse or worry some dogs.
 Use recordings for observation first, then change the environment or routine.